EmileSonneveld/dropbox_proxy/README.md

 Fixed some issues with SonarCloud
 Has been slightly pentested.

-If you spot bugs, please let me know here: contact@emilesonneveld.be
+If you spot bugs, please let me know!